skyout/sass-styleguide/README.md

 ```

 Similarly when declaring `box-shadow` and `text-shadow` ambigiously leaving off values is bad form.
-Always declare all values of these
+Always declare all values of these properties.
+However, mixins are encourage for these due to vendor prefixes.

 ```sass
 box-shadow: inset 3px 3px 1px 0 rgba(0,0,0,0.3)